summaryrefslogtreecommitdiff

 +/* slice iovec lists */

-+void io_slice (struct iovec *dst, const struct iovec *src, int src_cnt, size_t byte_start, size_t byte_max_cnt);
++void io_rd_slice (struct rd_iovec *dst, const struct rd_iovec *src, int src_cnt, size_t byte_start, size_t byte_max_cnt);

 +int io_duplex_slice_cnt( const struct duplex_iovec *src, int src_cnt, size_t byte_start, size_t byte_max_cnt);